PetyaKatsarova/codam_42_cohort_24/pr_17_cpp03_rank_4/readme.md

 Again, add more tests to your program.
 Do you know the -Wshadow and -Wno-shadow compiler flags?
 You can pass this module without completing exercise 03.
-11
-Chapter VII
-Submission and Peer-Evaluation
-Submit your assignment in your Git repository as usual.
-Only the work within your repository will be evaluated during the defense.
-Don’t hesitate to double-check the names of your folders and files to ensure they are correct.
-????????????
-XXXXXXXXXX = $3$$cf36316f07f871b4f14926007c37d388
-12